Welcome to the Dominican Republic! You will arrive in Santo Domingo and begin your journey.

 This program does not include formal Spanish language instruction; however, students will have multiple opportunities to practice Spanish with their guides and the local community.

 On this program, students will learn about one of life’s most important necessities.
 During this program you will live and work in the beautiful, friendly, and often-overlooked mountain communities of the Dominican Republic.
 You will learn about the various issues that these communities face.
-Specifically, you will learn about access to one of the most important natural resources that we often take for granted: water.
 In Latin America and the Caribbean alone, there are 32 million people lacking access to water.
-Take some time to learn more about water access through this informative fact sheet from water.org.
+Take some time to learn more about water access at water.org.

 Packing the right gear (and the right amounts) is the first step to an incredible travel experience.
 Follow these tips to pack like a pro: